Crufts 2025: Everything you need to know about the largest dog show in the world

 How to see Crufts

-Visit the official Crufts website or contact the venue to purchase tickets.
+Visit the official Crufts website to purchase tickets.
 Tickets are available for different days and include access to various events and competitions.

 Review the event schedule to plan your visit.
 Crufts spans several days, and each day features different competitions, demonstrations, and activities.
 Make sure to attend on the day that interests you the most.